Armenia holds snap election triggered by war defeat | DW | 20.06.2021

 Anti-government protesters have previously called on Pashinyan to resign over the defeat in Nagorno-Karabakh

-Armenians will cast their ballots on Sunday in a parliamentary election, as acting Prime Minister Nikol Pashinyan fights for another term in office against former President Robert Kocharyan.
+Armenians began casting their ballots on Sunday in a parliamentary election, as acting Prime Minister Nikol Pashinyan fights for another term in office against former President Robert Kocharyan.

 The elections come after Armenia lost a six-week war against Azerbaijan over the Nagorno-Karabakh region last fall.